blinkletter/UsingGAMESS/docs/_sources/2_SmallMolecules.md

 ## Internal Coordinates

 For many of our exercises, we will be building molecules using **internal coordinates**.
-These coordinates define atomic positions relative the first atom defined in list.
+These coordinates define atomic positions relative the first atom defined in the list.
 This list is called the *Z-matrix*.
 A **Z-matrix** is a defined format for creating these internal coordinates.

 Imagine three towns in a flat prairie, the last three towns on Earth.
-If I start at town A and travel 10 miles to town B, turn 45˚ left and travel 5 miles to town C, then I can place the towns exactly.
+If I start at town A and travel 10 miles to town B, turn 45˚ left and travel 5 miles to town C, then I can place the towns exactly, relative to each other.
 I will know the distance between A and C and all other angles from those first three coordinates.

-Here is a Z-matrix for our town map…
+Here is a *Z-matrix* for our town map…

 ```
 A